Sports Coach Logo Sports Coach Training Principles Fitness Components

 Ernst Peibst examines if the Keto Diet is good or bad for athletes.

-Many gym-goers utilize ketogenic diets to try and lose weight.
-High fat and low carb diets are also common among athletes, with high-profile stars like LeBron James and Tim Tebow openly stating that they have incorporated the diet.
-Other celebrities such as the Kardashians and Halle Berry have also admitted to being advocates, with them often promoting different keto cookbooks.
+Many gym-goers utilize ketogenic diets to lose weight.
+High-fat and low-carb diets are also common among athletes, with high-profile stars like LeBron James and Tim Tebow openly stating that they have incorporated the diet.
+Other celebrities, such as the Kardashians and Halle Berry, have also admitted to being advocates, often promoting different keto cookbooks.
+But does going keto help or hinder performance?

 Keto - Bad for Anaerobic Sports?

-There is evidence to suggest that in some high-intensity sports, the keto diet may decrease athletic performance.
+Evidence suggests that in some high-intensity sports, the keto diet may decrease athletic performance.

-Edward Weiss, a Ph.D. at St Louis University also found evidence in a 2017 review, that those incorporating the keto diet may be more susceptible to earlier fatigue during exercise.
+Edward Weiss, a Ph.D. at St. Louis University, also found evidence in a 2017 review that those incorporating the keto diet may be more susceptible to earlier fatigue during exercise.
 The surprising element in his findings was that he found this even in short-duration exercises.

 Keto for Long-Distance Athletes